Ultimate Fall Birding Hotspots Across the South

 The Gulf Coast

-Spanning from Texas to Florida, the Gulf Coast serves as a crucial stopover for millions of birds, which makes it one of the most exciting places for birders to visit during migration season.
+Spanning from Texas to Florida, the Gulf Coast serves as a crucial stopover for millions of birds, which makes it one of the most exciting birding hotspots to visit during migration season.

 Duck Migration: The Gulf Coast is famous for its influx of ducks during fall.
 Pintails, teal, and wigeon flood into the coastal wetlands and marshes, creating a must-see spectacle for birders.
 Areas like Texas’ Laguna Atascosa National Wildlife Refuge and Louisiana’s Sabine National Wildlife Refuge are teeming during this time of year.